AdolfssonFredrik/AdventOfCode_1/README.md

  This is my solution to part one and part two of the advent of code day 1 problem.
+The solution is built upon a binary tree for sorting a searching the lists.

 [Advent Of Code Day 1](https://adventofcode.com/2024/day/1)